jimratliff/GenoMac-shared/docs/States_migration_operations.md

 # The two types of operations in Project GenoMac and their corresponding families of states

+## Status: Incomplete, WIP (2/22/2026)
+The ultimate goal of this section is to explain why the migration methodology is necessary at all:
+- Maintenance steps are self-migrating: Revise the code, the revised repo is pulled, and the next run replaces the former settings with the new settings.
+  - these correspond to SESH states
+- Bootstrap-only settings are no self-migrating because by default they are not revisited.
+To revisit a not designed to be routinely revisited, we typically need to retract a PERM state that recorded that the operation had already been performed.
+- Thus, the migration mechanism is aimed at PERM states and their associated bootstrapping steps.

 ## Some terminology: environment
 Let “environment” refer to a combination of (a) a particular startup volume (necessarily on a particular Mac) and (b) a particular user defined on that startup volume.

 In the case of GenoMac-system, only one user matters: USER_CONFIGURER.
 So there is one environment per startup volume.

 ## Project GenoMac operations are either (a) bootstrap-only or (b) maintenance
 The settings effected by Project GenoMac can usefully be thought of as bifurcated into: